Why You Should Buy Silver

 Paper purchases of silver can be made through exchange traded funds (ETF's) or through mining stocks.
 If you prefer to have personal control over the silver you purchase, you will be better off making a physical purchase of the precious metal, rather than a paper purchase.

-Silver can be purchased in various forms, including bullion, bars, coins, and rounds, which are simply round pieces of pure silver that mimic coins, but which are not legal tender.
+Silver can be purchased in various forms, including bullion, bars, coins, and rounds, which are simply round pieces of pure silver that can look like coins, but which are not legal tender.

 How to Buy Silver Coins